Waziup/learning-center-content/content/en/solutions/weather_station/guide.md

 What parts do we need?
 ======================
-To follow this user manual, one will need the following hardware and Software:
+To follow this user manual, one will need the following hardware and software:

 Hardware
 - SparkFun Weather Shield Kit